turingschool/curriculum/source/projects/headcount.markdown

 Our analysis is centered on answering questions about the data.

 Who will answer those questions?
-Assuming we have a `dr` that's an instance of `DistrictRepository` let's initialize a `HeadcountAnalyist` like this:
+Assuming we have a `dr` that's an instance of `DistrictRepository` let's initialize a `HeadcountAnalyst` like this:

 ```
-ha = HeadcountAnalyist.new(dr)
+ha = HeadcountAnalyst.new(dr)
 ```

 Then ask/answer these questions: